WISDOM FOR LIVING DAILY DEVOTIONAL

-David prayed, “Let the wicked fall into their own snares, but let me escape” (Psalm 141:10 New Living Translation). he also prayed in Psalm 27:12, “Do not deliver me to the will of my adversaries; for false witnesses have risen against me” (New King James Version).
-Proverbs 29:6 says, “Evil people are trapped by sin, but the righteous escape, shouting for joy” (New Living Translation).
+David prayed “Let the wicked fall into their own nets, while I escape safely” (Psalm 141:10 New King James Version).
+According to Proverbs 29:6, “Evil people are trapped by sin, but the righteous escape, shouting for joy” ( New Living Translation).
 You will escape every evil and shout for joy in Jesus’ name.

 Mordecai escaped death divinely.
 Haman made gallows for him, but he was later hanged on the same gallows (Esther 5:14, 7:9-10).

-This season, you shall experience a divine escape from anyone or anything that looks like Saul, Sennacherib, Haman, or the people of Keilah and Ziph.
-The LORD will preserve you and keep you alive, and you will be blessed on the earth.
-He will not deliver you to the will of your enemies (Psalm 41:2).
-The LORD will rescue you from your enemies.
+This season, you will experience divine escape from anyone or anything that looks like Saul, Sennacherib, Haman, or the people of Keilah and Ziph.
+I pray that the Lord will preserve you and keep you alive, and you will be blessed on the earth; He will not deliver you to the will of your enemies (Psalm 41:2).
+The Lord will rescue you from your enemies.

 T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.